hmc-cs111-fall2015/project-pitch/pitch.md

 Bisect Angle C A B
 ```

-then there is a language write there with all of the nouns and verbs we expect.
+then there is a language writen there with all of the nouns and verbs we
+expect.

 But there is also more.
 Under the hood, the system must have some sort of idea
 of how to represent these geometric ideas.
 A common form from which the